marigold-dev/training-nft-1/README.md

 ![](http://jingculturecommerce.com/wp-content/uploads/2021/03/nft-assets-1024x614.jpg)

+### What is IPFS?

+The InterPlanetary File System is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.
+IPFS uses content-addressing to uniquely identify each file in a global namespace connecting all computing devices.
+In this tutorial, we will be using [Pinata](https://www.pinata.cloud/) (free developer plan) to store the metadata for NFTs.
+An alternative would be to install a local IPFS node or an API gateway backend with a usage quota.

+### Smart Contracts Overview

+We will use two contracts for the marketplace.

+#### 1. The token contract

+On Tezos, FA2 is the standard for Non-Fungible Token contracts.
+We will be using the [template provided by Ligo](https://packages.ligolang.org/package/@ligo/fa) to build out the Token Contract.
+The template contains the basic entrypoints for building a Fungible or Non-fungible token including:

+- Transfer
+- Balance_of
+- Update_operators

+#### 2. Marketplace unique contract

+Next, we will import the token contract into the marketplace unique contract.
+The latter will bring missing features as:

+- Mint
+- Buy
+- Sell

-## :wine_glass: Wine marketplace
+## Wine marketplace

-We are going to build a Wine marketplace extending the `@ligo/fa` package from the [Ligo repository](https://packages.ligolang.org/).
+After grasping the key concepts, we'll proceed to build a Wine marketplace extending the `@ligo/fa` package from the [Ligo repository](https://packages.ligolang.org/).
 The goal is to showcase how to extend an existing smart contract and build a frontend on top of it.

 The Wine marketplace is adding these features on top of a generic NFT contract :